 It is said, everything has two sides, bad and good, pros and cons and the same goes with everybody’s favorite technology.
 As it has advanced with time, there has also been an increase in instances that involve cybercrime.
 Unfortunately, the importance of Cyber Security has augmented and increased misconceptions that prevent us from being totally protected from these vicious threats.

-Here in this article, we will discuss about the famous myths which will make you understand Cyber Security better.
+Here in this article, we will discuss the famous myths which will make you understand Cyber Security better.

 Myth No. 1 –